 The Spring Food Drive is just one of the many ways in which La Salle’s Exploring Nutrition Program gives back to the community.

-This organization work together to not only distribute food and resources to communities suffering from low income, but also educates families on how to eat healthy while on a budget in hopes to decrease food insufficiency in urban areas.
+This organization work together to not only distribute food and resources to low-income communities, but also educates families on how to eat healthy while on a budget in hopes to decrease food insufficiency in urban areas.

 So far, the program has conducted projects like the Easter food drive, mommy and me nutrition classes, Adolescent cooking program, community health fairs, and many others to help the community.